 How to Use This Medicine

-- Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given through a needle placed in one of your veins.
+- Your doctor will prescribe your dose and schedule.
+This medicine is given through a needle placed in a vein.

-- You will receive this medicine while you are in a hospital or cancer treatment center.
-A nurse or other trained health professional will give you this medicine.
+- A nurse or other trained health professional will give you this medicine.

 Drugs and Foods to Avoid